 The Parent Company reassesses whether or not it controls an entity if facts and circumstances indicate that there are changes to one or more of the three elements of controls indicated above.
-Accordingly, entities are deconsolidated from the date that control ceases.
+Accordingly, an entity is deconsolidated from the date that control ceases.

-2.4 Business Combinations
+2.3 Business Combinations